 Jump to navigation

-Colorado Choice Transitions (CCT), part of the federal Money Follows the Person (MFP) Rebalancing Demonstration is a five year grant program.
+Colorado Choice Transitions (CCT), part of the federal Money Follows the Person (MFP) Rebalancing Demonstration, is a five year grant program.
 The primary goal is facilitating the transition of Health First Colorado (Colorado's Medicaid Program) members from nursing or other long-term care (LTC) facilities to the community using home and community based (HCBS) services and supports.
 Services are intended to promote independence, improve the transition process, and support individuals in the community.
 Participants of the CCT program will have access to qualified waiver services as well as demonstration services.
-They will be enrolled in the program for up to 365 days after which time they will enroll into one of five HCBS waivers so long as they remain Medicaid eligible.
+They will be enrolled in the program for up to 365 days after which time they will enroll into one of five HCBS waivers so long as they remain Health First Colorado eligible.

 Operational Protocol Version 1.0*

 The Operational Protocol is a required document for the Money Follows the Person Demonstration.
 It provides information for CMS, other federal or State officials and external stakeholders to understand the operation of the demonstration.

 *To make this document more user friendly, we have created bookmarks.
 After opening the PDF document, select the bookmark icon from the on-screen menu.
 Click on a bookmark to jump to a specific page.

 *Note - The Department if Health Care Policy and Financing is not responsible for the content published from outside sources.